Employers’ General UI Information and Definitions - Unemployment Insurance

 7. How are benefits charged to my employer account?

-• Percent of Liability - If a claimant has only one employer in the base period, the employer's account would be charged for 100% of any benefits paid and chargeable.
+- Example: If a claimant has only one employer in the base period, the employer's account would be charged for 100% of any benefits paid and chargeable.
 If the claimant had two or more employers during the base period, all employer charges are prorated based proportionately on the wages the employer paid to total wages paid.
-The percentage of charges is rounded to the nearest hundredth part for each base period employer.

-The percentage, multiplied by the total amount of benefits ultimately received by the claimant while employed, equals your benefit charges.
-You are notified of the exact amount of charges at the end of each calendar quarter.
+- This percentage, multiplied by the total amount of benefits the claimant received, equals your benefit charges.
+You are notified of the amount of the charges at the end of each calendar quarter.

 8. Are there circumstances in which an employer is not charged for UI benefits?
 Can an employer receive a credit if the claimant must repay the UI benefits?